Jump to the Green Bin - Yard Waste

 Jump to Why Recycle?

-The gray bin is for recycling of plastics, glass, paper and metal.
+The grey and blue bins are for recycling of plastics, glass, paper and metal.

 Newspaper, Cardboard and Mixed Paper